wintechis/content-selection-component/README.md

 ### ContentSelectionOperationHandler

-[ContentSelectionOperationHandler](./src/ContentSelectionOperationHandler.ts) directly returns the resource file that best matches the requested content type.
+[ContentSelectionOperationHandler](./src/ContentSelectionOperationHandler.ts) directly delivers the resource file that best matches the requested content type.
 The component is only active on specified paths and uses the specified type mappings to determine a URI with file extension which is then loaded from the ResourceStore.
 ContentSelectionOperationHandler extends the abstract [OperationHandler](https://communitysolidserver.github.io/CommunitySolidServer/7.x/docs/classes/OperationHandler.html) class similar to the [GetOperationHandler](https://communitysolidserver.github.io/CommunitySolidServer/7.x/docs/classes/GetOperationHandler.html).

 Conditions under which the [ContentSelectionOperationHandler](./src/ContentSelectionOperationHandler.ts) is active:
 1. only HTTP GET